-- 13.27 The DoLS are part of the MCA and are rooted in the fundamental principles in section 1 of the MCA.
-The DoLS only apply to individuals who lack capacity and if a deprivation of liberty is in their best interests. - 13.28 The DoLS do not themselves authorise care or treatment, only the deprivation of liberty that results from the implementation of the proposed care plan.
-Any necessary care or treatment should be provided in accordance with the MCA. - 13.29 When considering whether to apply for a DoL authorisation, decision-makers must first assess the capacity of the person to consent to the arrangements for their care or treatment, in accordance with the MCA. - 13.30 Next, decision-makers must consider whether the circumstances of the proposed accommodation and treatment amounts (or is likely to amount) to a deprivation of liberty.
-Consideration must also be given at this stage to whether the patient's care plan can be amended to avoid any potential deprivation of liberty. - 13.31 The difference between a deprivation of liberty and restraint (which is permitted under sections 5 and 6 of the MCA, subject to certain conditions) is one of degree, intensity and duration, not necessarily nature or substance.
-The precise scope of the term 'deprivation of liberty' is not fixed.
-There is a deprivation of liberty in circumstances where a person is under continuous control and supervision and is not free to leave and lacks capacity to consent to the arrangements.
-Factors which are not relevant in determining whether there is a deprivation of liberty include the person's compliance or lack of objection and the reason or purpose behind a particular placement.
-The relative normality of the placement (whatever the comparison made) is also not relevant.
-A deprivation of liberty can occur in domestic settings where the state is responsible for imposing such arrangements.
+- 13.40 The DoLS are part of the MCA and as such are rooted in the MCA's five statutory principles.
+The DoLS only apply to individuals who lack the capacity to consent to accommodation in a care home or hospital where care and/or treatment provided in that accommodation amounts (or is likely to amount) to a deprivation of liberty. - 13.41 A DoLS authorisation does not in itself authorise care or treatment, only the deprivation of liberty that results from the implementation of the proposed care plan.
+Any necessary care or treatment should be provided in accordance with the MCA. - 13.42 When considering whether to apply for a DoLS authorisation, decision-makers should first assess the capacity of the person to consent to the arrangements for their care or treatment, in accordance with the MCA. - 13.43 Next, decision-makers should consider whether the circumstances of the proposed accommodation and treatment amount (or are likely to amount) to a deprivation of liberty.
+Consideration must also be given at this stage to whether the patient's care plan can be amended to avoid any potential deprivation of liberty. - 13.44 The precise scope of the term 'deprivation of liberty' is not fixed.
+In its 19 March judgment P v Cheshire West and Chester Council and another and P and Q v Surrey County Council ('Cheshire West'),3 the Supreme Court clarified that there is a deprivation of liberty in circumstances where a person is under continuous control and supervision, is not free to leave and lacks capacity to consent to these arrangements. - 13.45 The Supreme Court also noted that factors which are not relevant in determining whether there is a deprivation of liberty include the person's compliance or lack of objection and the reason or purpose behind a particular placement.
+The relative normality of the placement (whatever the comparison made) is also not relevant. - 13.46 A deprivation of liberty can occur in domestic settings where the state is responsible for such arrangements.
 In such cases, an order should be sought from the Court of Protection.